-The police are justified in conducting a forcible stop on a person who bears a strong resemblance to a known person who is wanted for a crime.
-An individual can be approached but may not be stopped merely because he meets a vague or generalized description.
-There must be further indicia of reliability, such as a detailed description from an identified caller that includes identifying characteristics beyond just race, age, and gender.
+The police are justified in conducting a Level 3 Terry stop when someone bears a strong resemblance to a known person who is wanted for a crime.
+An individual can be approached but may not be stopped merely because he meets a vague or generalized description (e.g. "young black male").
+There must more, such as a detailed description from an identified caller that includes identifying characteristics beyond just race, age, and gender.
 Race may only be considered where the stop is based upon a specific and reliable suspect description that includes not just race, age, and gender, but other identifying characteristics.